Fort Erie Stands Firm on Proposed Governance Changes

 Full Release:

 Yesterday, the newly appointed Gale sent letters to all 12 mayors in Niagara and a separate letter to the Minister of Municipal Affairs and Housing.
 While the letter to the mayors is dated February 5th, it was not sent until February 19th.
-The Regional Chair has requested feedback on potential governance review in Niagara by March 3, 2026.
+The Regional Chair has requested feedback from all Niagara Mayors on potential governance review.

-It is not reasonable to expect a careful and informed response to major and disruptive changes like governance reform or municipal amalgamation within 12 days.
+It is not reasonable to expect a careful and informed response to major and disruptive changes like governance reform or municipal amalgamation.
 Rushing a decision of this size shows poor judgment and does not allow for meaningful consultation.

 The Town of Fort Erie will write to the Minister of Municipal Affairs and Housing to express concern about forced amalgamations and request that a business case be provided that is based on data-driven evidence to prove that a new structure will actually improve quality of life in this region.
 Municipal governments should strive to provide excellent, efficient and cost-effective services to residents and businesses every single day.